Grünau Cross–Berlin Brandenburg Airport railway: Extension to Berlin-Brandenburg Airport

 In the 1990s, the Schönefeld area was chosen when the location of a new major airport for Berlin was examined.
 An area in the southern part of the existing airport was chosen as the location for the new terminal building.
 Various concepts for its connection to Berlin were investigated.
 Two options for an S-Bahn connection were favoured: on the one hand, an underground connection from the existing Schönefeld station under the runway and, on the other hand, an east–west connection from Blankenfelde station on the Dresden Railway through the airport station and continuing to the Görlitz Railway.

 Neither of these options were chosen.
 Instead, a connection was built that runs around the airport from the old Schönefeld station in a large loop to the north and then reaches the new airport station in a tunnel from the west together with the mainline railway.
 It uses two tracks of the four tracks of the Berlin outer ring that were built in the 1980s but were no longer needed due to falling freight traffic and changed traffic flows to Berlin since reunification.
 Originally, no intermediate station was planned, but the community of Schönefeld financed the construction of Waßmannsdorf station.
 The new line and a long-distance railway have been in operation since 31 October 2011.
 Originally the Berlin-Brandenburg Airport was supposed to begin operations on the same day.
 However, there have been extensive delays to its construction.
 It is now not expected to be open before the Autumn of 2020.
 After January 2012, route training for train drivers was carried out on the new line, but these were stopped when the opening of the airport was delayed.
-However, trips are still being made to keep the line operational and to ventilate the underground airport station.
+However, some train trips continued to be made to keep the line operational and to ventilate the underground airport station.
+Regular S-Bahn services finally began at the end of October 2020, shortly before the airport opened.